kernelsauce/turbo/doc/iostream.rst

 	:type callback: Function
 	:param arg: Optional argument for callback.
 If arg is given then it will be the first argument for the callback.

+.. function:: IOStream:write_buffer(buf, callback, arg)

+	Write the given ``turbo.structs.buffer`` to the stream.

+	:param buf: The buffer to write to the stream.
+	:type buf: ``turbo.structs.buffer`` class instance
+	:param callback: Function to be called when data has been written to stream.
+	:type callback: Function
+	:param arg: Optional argument for callback.
+If arg is given then it will be the first argument for the callback.

+.. function:: IOStream:write_zero_copy(buf, callback, arg)

+	Write the given buffer class instance to the stream without copying.
+This means that this write MUST complete before any other writes can be performed, and that the internal buffer has to be completely flushed before it is invoked.
+This can be achieved by either using ``IOStream:writing`` or adding a callback to other write methods callled before this.
+There is a barrier in place to stop this from happening.
+A error is raised in the case of invalid use.
+This method is recommended when you are serving static data, it refrains from copying the contents of the buffer into its internal buffer, at the cost of not allowing more data being added to the internal buffer before this write is finished.
+The reward is lower memory usage and higher throughput.

+	:param buf: The buffer to send.
+Will not be modified, and must not be modified until write is done.
+	:type buf: ``turbo.structs.buffer``
+	:param callback: Function to be called when data has been written to stream.
+	:type callback: Function
+	:param arg: Optional argument for callback.
+If arg is given then it will be the first argument for the callback.

 .. function:: IOStream:set_close_callback(callback, arg)

 	Set a callback to be called when the stream is closed.